martinrotter/rssguard/README.md

 * feed categorization,
 * drap-n-drop for feed list,
 * automatic checking for updates,
-* ability to discover existing feeds on websites,
 * full support of podcasts (both RSS & ATOM),
 * ability to backup/restore database or settings,
 * fully-featured recycle bin,
-* printing of messages and any web pages,
 * can be fully controlled via keyboard,
 * feed authentication (Digest-MD5, BASIC, NTLM-2),
 * handles tons of messages & feeds,